TriplyDB/Documentation/docs/triply-db/index.md

 The argument ‘pageSize’ corresponds to how many results each page would contain.
 The ‘pageSize’ has a default of 100 returned results and a maximum ‘pageSize’ limit of 10.000 returned results.
 The request will return an error when the ‘pageSize’ is set higher than 10.000.

-The RESTful API for the saved SPARQL queries follows the specification in full accordance with [the W3C](https://www.w3.org/TR/html401/types.html#type-links) and [WHATWG](https://html.spec.whatwg.org/multipage/links.html#sequential-link-types) standards.
+The RESTful API for the saved SPARQL queries follows the [RFC 8288](https://www.rfc-editor.org/rfc/rfc8288.html) standard.

 The request will return an response body containing the result set and a response header.
 The response header contains a link header with the relative "next" request, the relative "prev" request, and the relative "first" request.
 By following the "next" link header request you can chain the pagination and retrieve all results.